Welcome to yet another Plan With Me post, where we’ll be doing my July Bullet Journal setup.

 June Bullet Journal setup was the time when I finally felt like Big Mamma Masha was back in town.
 I loved my June pages and all the makeup doodles.
 So I want to do something just as cool for July.

 Yes, I chose my theme to be boba tea!
-I love my boba tea, especially after living such a long time in Asia.
+I love my boba tea, especially after living for such a long time in Asia.
 I was really looking forward to drawing the cute boba teas!

 So… I’m not sure if I like this theme at the moment.
 That’s why I actually did a second take on it and I think I’m loving it so much more!